GoogleChrome/web.dev/src/site/content/en/blog/compute-pressure/index.md

 ### Video conferencing

-- Dynamically adjust the number of live video feeds displayed on the screen at once.
+- Dynamically adjusting the number of live video feeds displayed on the screen at once.
 - Adjust the video resolution or frame rate.
 - Skip non-essential video processing, such as cosmetic filters.